Bhavin-DE/test_repo/README.md

 Using your data models, answer the following:

 Client Lifetime Value (LTV)
-What are the lifetime value (LTV), i.e. the accumulated fees, at 1, 3 and 6 months for each client, measured from the client’s first fee date?
+What are the lifetime value (LTV), i.e. the accumulated fees, at 1, 3 and 6 months for each client

 ⸻
 Cohort LTV